seveves/ng-inline-styles-loader/README.md

 Currently this loader supports minification by using [clean-css](https://github.com/jakubpawlowicz/clean-css) and adds vendor prefixes with [autoprefixer](https://github.com/postcss/autoprefixer).

+> **Notice:** This loader works with AOT compiled components but that is very experimental (but there are unit tests!)

 ## example
 For example the following angular component ...
 ```ts